Open

 Processing and Agreement

-- Applications are first reviewed by CALQ program managers for eligibility and alignment with program objectives.
+- Applications are first considered by CALQ program managers based on eligibility conditions and the general objectives of the program.

 Additional information